fjxmlinyang/yang-page/_posts/2021-03-05-notes-Reinforcement Learning(ADP).md

 ```
 ## References
-<a id="1">[1]</a>
 Juliana Nascimento,Warren B Powell.
 (2013).
 An optimal approximate dynamic programming algorithm for the economic dispatch problem with grid-level storage, IEEE Transactions on Automatic Control, to appear print.
 ```